 Are fennec foxes endangered?

-Fennec fox populations are threatened due to the pet and fur trade, habitat loss and climate change.
+While not endangered, fennec fox populations are threatened due to the pet and fur trade, habitat loss, and climate change.

 Why do fennec foxes have big ears?

-Like elephants, their large ears that we like to call “ear-conditioners” help them keep cool thanks to the vessels in their ears, which dissipate heat.
+Like elephants, their large ears (that we like to call “ear-conditioners”) help them keep cool thanks to vessels that dissipate heat.

 What do fennec foxes eat?

-Fennec foxes are omnivores and eat a variety of food including desert plants and animals like rodents and insects such as scorpions, locusts, grasshoppers, and beetles.
+Fennec foxes are omnivores and eat a variety of food, including desert plants, rodents, and insects, such as scorpions, locusts, grasshoppers, and beetles.

-They get the majority of their water through their diet.
-Their kidneys are adapted to conserve water from their food.
+They get the majority of their water through their diet and their kidneys are adapted to conserve water from their food.

-Whether by doing your part to combat climate change or becoming a more conscious consumer to avoid supporting the fur industry, get involved.
-You can also symbolically adopt our fennec fox pack, which includes a 12-month membership to the Endangered Wolf Center.
+Whether by doing your part to combat climate change or becoming a more conscious consumer to avoid supporting the pet trade, get involved.
+You can also symbolically adopt our fennec fox family, which includes a 12-month membership to the Endangered Wolf Center.